 BHI Brain Health Scholar Application Process

-An authorized representative of a collaborating organization will nominate identified student leader(s).
-The qualified candidate(s) should have an interest in science, medicine, and/or health and well-being.
-The position requires about 20 hours of commitment per term.
-Brain Health Scholars have the right to refuse the nomination and may withdraw from participation at any time during the project.
+An authorized representative of the nominating organization will nominate the identified thought leader(s).
+The qualified candidate(s) should be interested in science, medicine, health and human services, community or public health, and/or education.
+Brain Health Scholars can refuse the nomination and may withdraw from participation at any time during the project.

 - Complete confidentiality agreement.

-- Attend webinars, labs, and presentations on the science of brain health and research methods.
+- Attend and complete didactic training, including webinars, labs, and presentations on the science of brain health and research methods.

 - Complete the BHI youth stakeholder prioritization survey.
-In doing so, the research assistant will contribute a youth perspective on the brain health risk and protective factors in Sarasota and/or Bradenton, Florida, share his/her perspective of how the COVID-19 pandemic has affected the community, and help to shape the research that is conducted in the community.
+In doing so, the research assistant will contribute a youth perspective on the brain health risk and protective factors in their community, and help to shape the research, community engagement, and intervention agenda.

-- Assist in creating communications and recruitment for youth related to the survey and Brain Health Scholar program.
+- Assist in creating communications and recruitment of future Brain Health Scholars.

-- Assist with press releases regarding the BH Scholar program.
+- Assist with creating press releases and participating in media events regarding the BH Scholar program.

 - Serve as Brain Health Champions in schools and at community events.